 Yet, representing an IPv4 network address by just a 32-bits number is not enough because it says almost nothing about how many are the most significant bits being used to identify the network.
-The network address requires an associated network mask or prefix-length for proper interpretation.
+A network address requires the associated network mask or the prefix-length for proper interpretation.